goldsborough/ecstasy/README.rst

 Ecstasy
 *******

-Ecstasy is a Python package and markup language that makes your command-line tool so much more beautiful and pretty.
+Ecstasy is here to make your command-line tool beautiful and fancy.

 **Your command-line tool's output without ecstasy:**